 About

-Margot Fedoruk is a Gabriola author of Cooking Tips for Desperate Fishwives: An Island Memoir (Heritage House, 2022).
+Margot Fedoruk is a Gabriola author of the award-winning book, Cooking Tips for Desperate Fishwives: An Island Memoir (Heritage House, 2022).
 She has published excerpts from her memoir in Portal 2019-2021 and book reviews, personal essays and editorials in FOLKLIFE, The Globe and Mail, Quill & Quire, BC BookWorld, and The Ormsby Review.
 She has a Bachelor of Arts degree from the University of Winnipeg and a Creative Writing degree from Vancouver Island University where Fedoruk was awarded the Barry Broadfoot Award for creative nonfiction and journalism and the Meadowlarks Award for fiction.
-She was also a recent recipient of a GASP! grant from the Gabriola Arts Council.
+She was also a recipient of a GASP! grant from the Gabriola Arts Council.
 She has studied with Susan Juby, Kathy Page, Sonnet L’Abbé , Frank Moher, Robert Hilles, Robert Wiersema, and editor Joy Gugeler.
 She has been writing a personal blog since 2016 called Death Defying Acts of Living and an instructional soap making blog called Wash Rinse Repeat.
-Margot just began the Master of Library and Information Studies program at the University of Alberta (online).
+Margot is working towards her Master of Library and Information Studies degree at the University of Alberta (online).
 She is a member of the Writers’ Union of Canada, the Nanaimo Arts Council, the Gabriola Arts Council, and the Federation of BC Writers.
 She dreams of finishing a graphic memoir.
 Margot lives and works on Gabriola Island, BC.

-I am thrilled to announce that Cooking Tips for Desperate Fishwives: An Island Memoir has made it onto this year’s Taste Canada Awards Shortlist!
+I am thrilled to announce that Cooking Tips for Desperate Fishwives: An Island Memoir has won silver in Taste Canada’s 2023 culinary narrative category!